admb-project/tmb-examples/README.md

 ## [Orange Trees](orange-trees)
 Nonlinear mixed-effects model: logistic growth of trees, where the asymptotic maximum varies between trees.

-This example was previously developed to compare ADMB, R, and BUGS as part of an [NCEAS working group](https://groups.nceas.ucsb.edu/non-linear-modeling/projects).
+This model was previously implemented in ADMB, R, and BUGS as part of an [NCEAS working group](https://groups.nceas.ucsb.edu/non-linear-modeling/projects).
 A full description of the model can be found there.

 ## Multivariate Normal
 This example fits a multivariate normal distribution to simulated data.